By Clifton Lamar Jones

 Editor’s Note: This picture of Deep Pond is taken from the southern shore, aka, Indian Waterfront.
 Looking north to Frontier Waterfront.
 Pioneer Waterfront was off to the left, and was active through the mid-1960s, closing as Cliff has described due to declining enrollment.
 Picture provided by Cliff Jones.

-Editor’s Note: This picture is of Deep Pond from the northern, Frontier Waterfront perspective.
+Editor’s Note: Again, this picture is of Deep Pond from the southern, Indian Waterfront perspective.
 Picture provided by Cliff Jones.